-We only have a day to see all of the sites we can, so why not start with a historic walking tour?
+We only have a day to see all of the sites we can, so why not start with a historic tour?
 Let’s hit the ground—er, cobblestones—running.

 We met our tour group in the lobby of the Mills House Hotel.
 Supposedly haunted, this hotel was built in 1853 and this cast iron porch supposedly hosted a speech by confederate general Robert E. Lee (boo! hiss!).

 Next we make our way to through the historic side streets, the discussion goes into the dramatic impact 1988’s Hurricane Hugo had on the historic core.
 Until then, Charleston was a fairly normal downtown, not the pristine historic example it is today.

 When Hugo flooded the streets, repairs had to be made—historically accurate repairs.
 The bill for reconstruction was enormous.
 The storm caused $5.9 billion in damages to South Carolina alone.
 Insurance money was the next thing that flooded in, and the downtown core gleamed even brighter than before.

 Today, renovations face a strict approvals process.
 A whole new niche formed, representing building materials suppliers who specialize in hand-made bricks and other period-specific items.

 Many of the historic buildings in the downtown core still have natural gas lamps continuously burning at their doors.
 That same natural gas powers the street lamps.